Stimulant Detox, Withdrawal Symptoms, and Addiction Treatment

 Once a treatment program is selected, the patient will meet with a doctor or treatment advisor to determine the best course of action.
 Treatment always begins with detoxification, wherein all of the substances are cleared from the body through abstinence.

-Stimulants clear from the body relatively quickly, generally within a couple days, depending on the dose and frequency of use.
-As the drug leaves the body, withdrawal symptoms may set in.
-The withdrawal period for stimulants can last anywhere between a couple days to a couple months.
+Stimulants clear from the body relatively quickly—generally within a couple days, depending on the dose and frequency of use.
+As a drug leaves the body, withdrawal symptoms may set in.
+The withdrawal period for stimulants can last anywhere between a couple days and a couple of months.

-Professional monitoring proves to be a key component of successful detox for many people.
-Psychological symptoms can be difficult to cope with alone, and having encouraging support throughout the challenges often makes a big difference for recovering users.
+Professional monitoring proves to be a key component of successful detox from stimulants for many people.
+Psychological symptoms of stimulant withdrawal can be difficult to cope with alone, and having encouraging support throughout the challenges often makes a big difference for recovering users.

 Antidepressants may be prescribed to help recovering patients in the event that clinically significant, impairing mental health conditions arise following stimulant use cessation.
-Use of these medications will generally be reserved until after the acute withdrawal phase has passed 4:
+Use of these medications will generally be reserved until the acute withdrawal phase has passed:4

 - Similarly, a short course of antipsychotic medication may be indicated should significant signs of psychosis emerge during the recovery period.